 We look forward to seeing you in the pool!

 I joined women’s waterpolo on a whim and I could not be more thankful for the great friendships I have made here!
 My advice to incoming freshers is to show up and you will surprise yourself!
 The great thing about women’s waterpolo is all skill levels are welcome and you have the ability to learn so much.
 I came to the UK not knowing a single person and I am so happy I took the chance to try waterpolo and make Warwick feel like home ❤

 Rob started his watery career as a springboard diver in Cheltenham but after staying late after training to watch a water polo session he was hooked!
 He joined the team and made his debut at age 13, progressing through the club and through to the GB squads.
 After a break he decided to come back as a coach and has trained GB’s Junior Women’s team as they prepared for the 2020+1 Junior European Champs.
 He now coaches both of our water polo teams with enthusiasm and dedication!

 We have no set expectations for attendance—we understand that you are all hard working students and will often have timetable clashes, so cannot make every session.
 What we do ask is that you attend all sessions that you can and are fit for, and that you try your best at every session.

-With our new status as performance sport silver there is an expectation for our first teams and scholarship athletes to maintain high attendance.
+With our status as performance development sport there is an expectation for our first teams and scholarship athletes to maintain high attendance.

 Everyone must have a bottle of water with them at every session, our training can be extremely strenuous!
 For people with long hair, you need to have a cap.
 Suitable water polo attire if you own it, but if not, we will try to source you one to use for matches.
 Goggles are advisable as we can sometimes have swim sets.
 (Side note: Do not bring/wear any jewellery during training and matches, and ensure you are nails are short-we run the risk of hurting each other otherwise!).